Chairman of the Standardization CommitteeToshiaki IWATA, Toshiba Teli Corporation

 The activity for standardization is going on worldwide, then this WG works to introduce technical information and promote the standard.

-GigE Vision Working Group(Maintained by Camera Interface Committee)
+GigE Vision Working Group(This working group has been maintained by Camera Interface Committee)

 It can easily create long distance transmission of 100m, low cost system by using PC standard interface, and multi-camera system.